Recording installed projects¶

 Each project installed from a distribution must, in addition to files,

-” directory located alongside importable modules and
+install a “.dist-info” directory located alongside importable modules and

-packages (commonly, the site-packages
+packages (commonly, the site-packages directory).

-This directory is named as {name}-{version}.dist-info
+This directory is named as {name}-{version}.dist-info, with name and

-fields corresponding to Core metadata specifications.
+version fields corresponding to Core metadata specifications.
 Both fields must be

 normalized (see 包名称规范化 and